clearlinux/clear-linux-documentation/source/clear-linux/get-started/bare-metal-install/cgdisk-manual-install.rst

 We use the :command:`cgdisk` application to create a :abbr:`GPT (GUID Partition Table)` since |CL| only supports the :abbr:`UEFI (Unified Extensible Firmware Interface)` specification.
 For a complete description of the :command:`cgdisk` utility and how to use it, visit Rod Smith's website for a `GPT fdisk tutorial`_.

 In this guide, we intend to use an unpartitioned hard drive for the |CL|
 installation.

 #.
-On the :guilabel:`Choose partitioning method` menu, shown in figure 2,
+To manually partition your hard drive, select
-   select the :guilabel:`< Manually configure mounts and partitions >` menu item to manually partition your hard drive.
+   :guilabel:`< Manually configure mounts and partitions >` in the menu :guilabel:`Choose partitioning method`, shown in figure 2.

    .. figure:: figures/cgdisk-manual-install-2.png
       :scale: 50 %
       :alt: Choose partitioning method

       Figure 2: :guilabel:`Choose partitioning method`

-   The screen then shows the current device on your system you can partition.
+   Next, the current device available to partition is shown.
 In this example, shown in figure 3, :file:`/dev/sda` is available but does not have any partitions defined.

 #.
 Select the :guilabel:`< Partition /dev/sda >` menu item and press